What are lender credits?

 |Interest Paid In 5 Years||$32,500||$35,500||$44,500|

 |Interest Paid In 30 Years||$117,500||$129,500||$166,800|

-By the end of year 5, the homeowner has already saved $3,000 in interest compared to the original rate quote.
-And the longer they keep their mortgage, the more that discount point will pay off.
+- By the end of year five: The homeowner has already saved $3,000 in interest compared to the original rate quote.
+The longer they keep their mortgage, the more that discount point will pay off

 This is just another example of how borrowers can use mortgage pricing to their advantage.

 The homeowner staying long-term can pay for discount points and save themself tens of thousands of dollars over 30 years.
 The person buying a starter home or a fix-and-flip can eliminate their upfront cost and sell before the higher interest rate starts to matter.